HPC-NRW/advanced-git/episodes/13-cherrypick.md

 # I need that commit also in my branch.
 How do I get it?

-If there is a specific change present in a different branch, that you need in another branch, Git let's to "cherrypick" those commits.
+If there is a specific change present in a different branch that you need in another branch, Git lets you "cherrypick" those commits.
 The "cherrypick" command is a way of copying a specific commit from one branch to another.
 Each commit in git has a specific identifier (the "hash" or "SHA" of the commit) that we can use to refer to that exact commit.
-You can see the hash of your recent commits by runnning:
+You can see the hash of your recent commits by running:

 ```bash
 git log --oneline